Easily build an awesome, fast and efficient home server in the year 2024 (Part 3)

 Clock frequencies

 The CPU speed isn’t really something I want to touch.
 Reducing the CPU’s nominal clockspeed will not affect the idle power of the CPU.
 Any modern CPU will reduce its clock frequecy significantly during idle.
 So capping the CPU’s nominal clockspeed will only limit the maximum frequency during load phases.
-That does not help.
+Only doesn’t it help at all, it’ll even make the CPU slower in when you really need that number crunching power.

 The same logic also does apply to reducing the memory speed.
 You essentially cap the maximum memory speed, which doesn’t affect the memory frequency at idle.